 Not listening: “I’m sorry, what did you say?” is one of the worst things you can say to a buyer.
 This is especially rampant on phone sales.
 Today many salespeople are surfing facebook and reading texts while the prospect is on the phone talking.
 This shows the prospect you don’t care about what they have to say.

-, you start talking your way out of a sale.
+Assuming: When you start talking about what you assume they need, you start talking your way out of a sale.
 Each person believes they have a unique story.
 If you assume, even if you’re right, you rob them of the ability to vent to you so you can bond with them and gain trust.

 Telling not selling: Selling involves listening and solving the prospect’s problem.
 Telling involves spewing diarrhea of the mouth all over someone who’d rather not hear it.
 Your main job is to look for the problem and provide a practical solution.
 Not tell them how great you are and how cool what you sell is.